netr/netr.github.io/content/blog/2024/why-im-using-hugo-and-github-pages-for-my-blog.md

 ## Hosting on github pages

-Using the hugo workflow, I
+Using the hugo workflow, I ran into some problems initially.
+Github actions was failing while trying to build the theme with jekyll.
+I had to pull the them into the project and remove any .git bindings.

 ## Setting custom domain